onfowler/Final_Project/README.md

 ## How to Run

 In the terminal, navigate to the Final_Project folder and then type python .\knucklebones.py
+OR
+to play easy mode type: python .\knucklebones.py -d easy

 ## How to Play